mildmojo/whistler/README.md

 me my basic arithmetic was wrong.

 Ping me on Twitter if you give it a try and you've got something to say.

+## Future

+I'd like to see if it's possible to make this into an actual Twine export format.
+I know nothing about Twine formats; it may not even be possible to get a small package from Twine without modifying its core.